|Beneficiary Contribution||Own Contribution||€ 4,748,538|

 |Total Grants||€ 2,540,000|

-Notwithstanding recent reforms and investments, prisons in Bosnia and Herzegovina still face overcrowding and lack of financial resources to support rehabilitation of existing facilities and/or construction of new ones.
-Conditions are even more critical in the case of maximum security detainees, particularly those sentenced by the State Criminal Court.
-The latter has been in operation since 2003 with the mandate to address war crimes and post-war criminal and corruption offences.
+Notwithstanding recent reforms and investments, prisons in Bosnia and Herzegovina still face overcrowding and limited financial resources for the rehabilitation and construction of new facilities.
+Conditions are even more critical for maximum security detainees, particularly those sentenced by the State Criminal Court.
+The latter was mandated in 2003 to address war crimes and post-war criminal and corruption offences.

-This project aims to provide modern detention facilities primarily for defendants that are being tried and/or have been convicted by the State Criminal Court.
-The newly built prison is intended for a maximum of 348 adult males, who will be housed in single and/or double-occupancy cells with en-suite facilities, including several for disabled access.
-The detainees will have access to training/education (workshops, computer rooms, and library) as well as sports rooms, with the purpose to assist with their reintegration into society once released.
+This project provides modern detention facilities primarily for defendants tried and/or convicted by the State Criminal Court.
+The newly built prison is intended for a maximum of 348 adult males housed in single and/or double-occupancy cells with en-suite facilities, including for persons with disabilities.
+The detainees will have access to training/education (workshops, computer rooms, and library) as well as sports rooms, with the purpose to assist with their reintegration into society.
 They will also benefit from regular medical care on site.

-The project was initiated in 2008 by the Ministry of Justice of Bosnia and Herzegovina, through a dedicated Project Implementation Unit, with grant support from the WBIF, i.e. European Union through Infrastructure Project Facility 1.
-It continued with a loan from the Council of Europe Development Bank and further EU grant support to assist with the project implementation and execution, through the WBIF (Infrastructure Project Facility 3) as well as (national) IPA 2008 and 2010.
+This is first maximum-security prison in Bosnia and Herzegovina fully compliant with the European Prison Rules.
+The project was initiated in 2008 by the Ministry of Justice of Bosnia and Herzegovina with EU grant support from the WBIF.
+It continued with a loan from the Council of Europe Development Bank (CEB) and further WBIF EU and IPA National grants in 2008 and 2010 to assist with project implementation and execution.
 Sweden and the United States also contributed with grants to the execution of the project.
-It is the first maximum security prison in Bosnia and Herzegovina to fully comply with European Prison Rules.

-Project preparation activities were concluded in the summer of 2012, while tenders for works and works supervision were launched in 2013.
-Construction commenced in August 2014 and was completed in 2017, with full commissioning expected in 2018.
-Throughout this period, the WBIF grant support (Infrastructure Project Facility 5) will continue with the development of a management information system and the provision of dedicated training to future prison staff.
+Project preparation activities were concluded in 2012, while tenders for works and works supervision were launched in 2013.
+Construction commenced in August 2014 and was completed in 2017, with full commissioning in 2020.
+The WBIF EU assistance concluded in 2020 with the development of a management information system and provision of dedicated training to prison.

-Once complete and operational, the new detention facilities will contribute to Bosnia and Herzegovina's progress towards compliance with relevant EU Acquis and international human rights standards in this sector.
+The new detention facility contributes to Bosnia and Herzegovina's progress towards compliance with the EU acquis and international human rights standards in this sector.